Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 - In my region, Google DNS is fast and reliable.
 - Other providers and root servers did not perform well for me.
 - Feel free to configure your system to your own preference.

-### What about the dynamic 2600::/64 rule in pf.conf?

-Yes, theoretically, Verizon can change your dynamic prefix without warning.
-Until I find a better solution, this rule must be changed manually or scripted accordingly; One method is to have a script check for a change in the prefix, write to a file, and `include` that in pf.conf, with a $gua_prefix macro.

 ## 🙏 Final Thoughts